Sales Leadership Training

 4. Prospect says, "We aren't sure" or "Maybe" or "Timing isn't right" - Start asking questions, back up, get to the bottom of it and begin selling again.

-5. Prospect says, "We still need to look around" or "We don't know who we're going to go with" - you didnt' stand out so you can do what you can to change that, find out what they wanted to hear or see but didn't, or bring it to a "No".
+5. Prospect says, “We still need to look around” or “We don’t know who we’re going to go with” – you didn’t stand out so you can do what you can to change that, find out what they wanted to hear or see but didn’t, or bring it to a “No”.

 From the scenarios above, the most likely candidate for disaster is #3 (although you can make a case for 4 and 5).